-Distributors are an invaluable part of the supply chain.
+Distributors are an invaluable part of the B2B cannabis supply chain.
 Not every state has distribution mandates but for those that do (especially those out West), you cannot leave distributors out of the equation.
-Even if your cultivation farm or processing company has an in-house sales staff, some US markets require by law that distributors be used to move products to store shelves.
+Even if your cultivation farm or processing company has an in-house sales staff, some US markets require by law that distributors be used to moving products to store shelves.

 For example, California (currently the largest cannabis market in the world), doesn’t allow cultivators to sell directly to retailers.
 All finished products must be transported from manufacturers to retailers by licensed distributors and all cash payments must be picked up by licensed distributors.
 In all markets, distributors have to be in the same state as the operator as nothing is allowed to cross state lines.